 If upgrading your filters would require replacing your A/C system, a cheaper alternative is an in-duct air purifier.
 This sits in your ducts and produces a purifying plasma which duplicates natural air purification methods and purifies the air throughout your home.
 For larger homes, this can also be cheaper than buying additional filters.

 If your air conditioning is aggravating your seasonal allergies, then you should talk to an expert about the measures you can take to keep this from happening.
-American Air Cares can help – contact us to discuss your options and schedule an inspection.
+American Air Cares provides the best air conditioning services in Port.
+St. Lucie – contact us to discuss your options and schedule an inspection.